DeltaF1/pith/README.md

 ...

-// Some context where they need to be laid out in a particular way struct foo {
+// Some made-up context where they need to be laid out in a particular way struct foo {
 	PSPXI:Algorithm<u16>[4] algorithm_list;
 }